-ROLLING PIPELINE Loading and unloading individual tank cars is a time consuming process. so GATX developed a unique solution-the TankTrain.
+ROLLING PIPELINE ANNOUNCEMENT so GATX developed a unique solution-the TankTrain.
 The TankTrain is literally a pipeline on wheels.
 Sets of up to 13 cars are interconnected with a transfer hose so they can be loaded and unloaded from one end at a rate of 3,000 gallons per minute.
 Based upon GATX diagrams, as well as photos and field measurements, these new Genesis® models faithfully replicate the differences between the 282-number series and 486-number series.

-ANNOUNCEMENT Down to the Last Detail Accurately represented flexible soft vinyl transfer hose with characteristic sag that easily bends as the cars negotiate curves as small as an 18" radius.
-Additional details include actuating valve on the side of the transfer piping housing, hose storage brackets, and long hose support arm cars without damaging the interconnected
+Down to the Last Detail Accurately represented flexible soft vinyl transfer hose with characteristic sag that easily bends as the cars negotiate curves as small as an 18" radius.
+Additional details include actuating valve on the side of the transfer piping housing, hose storage brackets, and long hose support arm.

-Note the printing on the uncoupling instructions which informs crews how to safely uncouple hoses and/or spilling the commodity.
+Read the Fine Print Note the printing on the uncoupling instructions which informs crews how to safely uncouple cars without damaging the interconnected hoses and/or spilling the commodity.
 No one else comes close to matching these fine details.

-Accuracy Counts Details specific to both the 486xx and 282xx series including different tank saddles. uncoupling lever and bracket, top walkway and supports, and transfer piping and gas purge lines
+Accuracy Counts Details specific to both the 486xx and 282xx series including different tank saddles, uncoupling lever and bracket, top walkway and supports, and transfer piping and gas purge lines.